t6kke/BadmintonSkillCalculator/README.md

 Required libraries: pandas, openpyxl

 working directory should include the source data files.
-I provide example txt file.
+I provide example data both in txt file and also in excel file in how it's in final format.

 Run command: `python3 main.py`

+## Change Log

+### Prototype v2

+Secondary PoC, features remain the same as in prototype v1.
+Changes are mostly about project and code restrucuring.

+- functions and classes are moved into packages
+- improved verbosity in various functions and classes
+- basic launch arguments handling logic
+- separated test run using example txt file data and actual code execution that would use real data

+### Prototype v1

+Initial version as PoC

+- able to extract games from exampel txt file and from actual use case excel documents
+- handels teams objects creation
+- goes through each game and calculates each teams ELO change
+- final result is printed out